 - monetary models of benefit and their limits

-- failure and degradation behavior of systems and components, and modeling
+- Failure and degradation behavior of systems and components, Hazard rate

 - Maintenance management